-Shenandoah is arrested for murdering James Burgess when he is found bent of the body.
+Shenandoah is arrested for murdering James Burgess when he is found bent over the body.
 In truth, he was riding up when he heard the gunshots and rushed in to see what was wrong.
-He had been ...
+He had ...

 See full summary »